cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/mdp/mdp-slides/_index.md

 $4$ main categories depending on how percepts are mapped to actions:
 * **Simple reflex agent**: selects an action based on current percept
-* **Model based reflex agent**: uses current perspect and a model of the world to take action
+* **Model based reflex agent**: uses current percept and a model of the world to take action
-* **Goal based agent**:  uses current perspective, a model of the world and set of goals it is trying to achieve to take action
+* **Goal based agent**:  uses current perceptive, a model of the world and set of goals it is trying to achieve to take action
-* **Utility based agent**: uses current perspective, a model of the world, set of goals it is trying to achieve and utility of outcomes to take action
+* **Utility based agent**: uses current perceptive, a model of the world, set of goals it is trying to achieve and utility of outcomes to take action

 ----